 Rudy Giuliani makes bizarre appearance at Gilgo Beach murder suspect’s house

-Former New York mayor showed up to Rex Heuermann’s property to cover case for new livestreaming show
+Former New York mayor shows up at Rex Heuermann’s property to cover case for new livestreaming show

 Gilgo Beach: Police remove evidence from home of Long Island serial killer suspect